 In an option contract, only the seller is bound.
 That is, the buyer is not required to buy.
 And the seller is required to sell under only the specific terms of the option contract.
 In other words, a buyer and a seller of property could enter into an option contract but, for whatever reason, the buyer could ultimately decide not to exercise the option to buy.

-A contract that's contingent or conditional on the happening of a certain event is not an option contract.
-So, if a contract states that the seller will sell and the buyer will buy if and when the buyer secures financing, both parties are bound upon the happening of the stated occurrence.
-In an option, however, the buyer is not bound to buy until he or she decides to exercise it.
+A contract that is contingent or conditional on the occurrence of a certain event is not an option contract.
+So, for example, if a contract states that the seller will sell and the buyer will buy if and when the buyer secures financing, both parties are bound upon the occurrence of the stated occurrence.

-Legal Requirements & Essential Parts of an Option
+Legal Requirements and Essential Aspects of Option Contracts